Who we are

 Yale Michaels

-Yale Michaels is a principal investigator at the Paul Albrechtsen Research Institute, CancerCare Manitoba and an Assistant Professor in the Department of Biochemistry and Medical Genetics in the Rady Faculty of Health Sciences at the University of Manitoba.
+Yale Michaels is a principal investigator at the Paul Albrechtsen Research Institute CancerCare Manitoba and an Assistant Professor in the Department of Biochemistry and Medical Genetics in the Rady Faculty of Health Sciences at the University of Manitoba.

 Yale obtained a bachelor’s degree in molecular and cellular biology from Harvard University where he conducted origins-of-life research in Professor Jack Szostak’s lab.
 He completed a PhD (DPhil) in Medical Science at Oxford University’s Weatherall Institute of Molecular Medicine under the supervision of Professor Tudor Fulga and Professor Tom Milne.
 The subject of his doctoral thesis was developing a new tool for precisely controlling gene expression levels in mammalian cells.